kdabug/httparty-lab/README.md

   - Use Flexbox or CSS grid to organize your joke boxes on the page.
   - Style the rest of the app, it should look attractive and pretty!

+### Bonus
+- Create a method in your controller, and a view for the `/random` endpoint

 #### Work on your interview cheat sheet when you have finished.
 ## Resources